appfoundry/Reliant/README.md

 build phase.
 Click the (+) icon, choose `Add other...` and locate the library in the just extracted library.

-Next you also need to add a `Header Search Path` in the build settings of you application target (the Library Search Path should have been updated automatically by Xcode after the previous step).
+Next you also need to add a `Header Search Path` in the build settings of your application target (the Library Search Path should have been updated automatically by Xcode after the previous step).
 Go to your target's Build Settings and search for Header.
 Locate the `Header Search Paths`.
 Double click it and add a line by clicking the (+) button.
 Enter